 Noguchi was born in 1903 to a Japanese father and an American mother who placed a high value on education.
 When they split up, she sent him from Japan to Edward Rumely’s Interlaken School in Indiana, a note pinned to his coat.
 From there a series of powerful and charismatic individuals guided his life and career.

 He went to Paris in 1927, one of the first recipients of a Guggenheim fellowship, hooking up there with Stuart Davis, Morris Kantor and Alexander Calder.
-“He saw them as mature artists and modeled himself on them,” she said.
+“He saw them as mature artists and modeled himself on them,” she says.
 “He made abstract things, then came back to the U.S., thought it an indulgence, and abandoned it.”

 Once he’d developed his own unified philosophy of what sculpture could be, he began to explore and articulate it within the larger contexts of architecture, dance and theater.